 While in theory this sounded like a wise idea, the execution of social learning was slow to take hold.
 There are likely many reasons for this, but the lack of an online platform that truly enabled Web based social experiences was not helping to forge the way.

 Last year, Higher Logic and CommPartners’ teams got together to identify how we could make community driven learning a reality.
 We had certain ideas and it took quite an investment of time to identify how this could work.
 Our first success was the creation of Higher Logic’s Online Academy courses.
-This training enables participants to sign up and participate in a self-paced training program (powered through Elevate LMS) within the community.
+This training enables participants to sign up and participate in a self-paced training program (powered through our learning management system, Elevate LMS) within the community.
 Completion of courses is reported to Higher Logic’s activities area, giving the community member and the host organization, in this case Higher Logic, a more holistic report of engagement that was taking place.

 After this initial success, our efforts turned towards helping associations realize the benefits of bridging their Learning Management System and community to offer their stakeholders an integrated experience.
 As the discussions evolved, one question became clear; why are we asking our participants to navigate to two separate and distinct areas of a website when both areas provide opportunities for learning?
 Shouldn’t the synergy between these two components be together?
 So we went to work and came up with a fully integrated platform both visually and programmatically.

 Key elements of Higher Logic’s community and CommPartners Elevate Learning Management System now work together, prioritizing the participant experience.
 Twelve months later we have many organizations that have embraced this integrated approach and we have certainly learned a lot.
 Here are four key lessons learned from bridging these two areas: